YinchuanHe/GamePlaner/README.md

 Before accessing the main scheduler you need an account.
 Visit `/signup` to create one and then log in at `/login`.
 Super admins can manage user roles at `/manage`.

+### Security & roles

+API routes and pages are protected with NextAuth middleware.
+The session stores each user's role so that middleware and server handlers can enforce access rules.
+The profile API requires authentication and accepts a POST body with the user's `email` or `username`.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.